dvbsknd/FCC-personal-library/README.md

 .
 ├── client               All uncompiled source files for the React client │   ├── components       React components
-│   │   └── [Component]  Each component is a folder of js, css and test │   ├── images           Static images/assets for components │   ├── index.html       HTML output template for Webpack
+│   │   └── {Component}  Each component is a folder of js, css and test │   ├── images           Static images/assets for components │   ├── index.html       HTML output template for Webpack
 │   ├── index.js         JS entry point for Webpack